Cameras

 Section titled “Features”- Digital Crown zoom — Rotate the Digital Crown to zoom in (up to 10×); drag to pan when zoomed

-- Viewport crop & pan — Configure a default crop and pan position per camera from the iPhone app so your tile always shows the most important part of the frame — useful for wide-angle cameras where you only care about a specific area.
-Works on both tile snapshots and complication previews.
+- Viewport crop & pan — Configure a default crop and pan position per camera tile from the iPhone editor’s Camera tab, so your tile always shows the most important part of the frame — useful for wide-angle cameras.
+(Complications have their own separate viewport crop, set in the complication’s settings.)

 - Swipe between cameras — In full-screen, swipe the bottom edge to jump to the next camera.
 Enable Loop Cameras in Settings to wrap back to the first.

-- Multi-cam tiles — Show several cameras in a mosaic on a single tile for a security overview.
+- Multi-cam tiles — Group several cameras on a single tile for a security overview.
+Each camera’s preview loads progressively, and tapping opens the cameras individually in full screen.
 Configure in the editor.
-Customize grid borders (color, thickness, on/off), row weights, and fill modes for precise layout control.

 - Adaptive resolution — Snapshots are requested at the actual tile pixel size, so smaller tiles get smaller images (saving bandwidth, especially over Bluetooth relay) and larger tiles stay sharp automatically.